KirthiRaman/python/README.md

   After that both python and Java have produced the same results.

-This is an assignment by endgame recruiter
+This is an assignment by Blah blah

 I am not going to write too much here - (So people could google search and copy the results)